 - systems or processes, and

 - other relevant information.

 Outsourcing tax, accounting, and compliance functions free company personnel to devote more energy to analysis and forward-looking activities – allowing key decision makers to anticipate changes and focus on being competitive.
 Effective oversight and communication will help you achieve maximum results from outsourcing and increase the likelihood of a successful partnership.
-Ask CRI’s tax, accounting, and compliance professionals to be your guiding light.
+Ask CRI’s tax, accounting, and compliance professionals for plenty of advice and guidance.
 We can review your processes and identify areas where outsourcing makes sense for you.